Anna Sophia of Brandenburg: Marriage

-In 1614, Anna Sophia was married to Frederick Ulrich, Duke of Brunswick-Lüneburg.
-Seven years older than Anna Sophia, Friedrich much "devoted to the pleasures of the table" was an alcoholic, who was so was so uninterested in ruling that he would sign any paper of government put before him without reading it.
-The marriage would turn out to be unhappy and childless.
+In September 1614, Anna Sophia was married to Frederick Ulrich, Duke of Brunswick-Lüneburg.
+The wedding festivities included a ballet and a concert with cornettists,which the court chief musician Michael Praetorius had specially composed pieces for.

+Seven years older than Anna Sophia, Friedrich was interested in the martial arts and much "devoted to the pleasures of the table" was an alcoholic, who it was said was so uninterested in ruling that he would sign any paper of government put before him without reading it.
+The marriage would turn out to be unhappy and childless.It was also thought that Friedrich Ulrich was impotent.

-Between 1616 and 1622, owing to his diminished capability as a ruler, he was deposed by his mother (Anna Sophia's mother-in-law), Elizabeth of Denmark, with the help of Frederick Julius' maternal uncle, King Christian IV of Denmark.
-Anna Sophia and her mother-in-law did not got along.
+Just two years after their marriage, owing to his diminished capability as a ruler, he was deposed by his mother (Anna Sophia's mother-in-law), Elizabeth of Denmark, with the help of Frederick Julius' maternal uncle, King Christian IV of Denmark.
+The rule of Anna Sophia´s mother-in-law would last between 1615-1622.
+Anna Sophia and her mother-in-law did not get along.

 In 1620, Anna Sophia sheltered her sister Maria Eleonora in Braunschweig and supported her marriage to Gustavus Adolphus of Sweden.
 Their brother George William did not approve of his sister's marriage because it would jeopardize Brandenburg's status as neutral and antagonizing their Polish neighbours and drag them into the Thirty Years' War.

-Anna Sophia´s relationship to Frederick Ulrich having broken down completely, Anna Sophia began a love affair in 1622 with a relative of her husband who lived at the Brunswick court, army officer Francis Albert of Saxen-Lauenburg.
+Anna Sophia´s relationship to Frederick Ulrich having broken down completely, in 1622 she began a love affair with a relative of her husband who lived at the Brunswick court, army officer Francis Albert of Saxen-Lauenburg.
 The relationship was kept secret for a while, until in 1623, after he had been defeated in a battle at Plesse, his belongings were looted by Anna Sophia's brother-in-law, Christian of Halberstadt.
-Christian found several letters from Anna Sophia to her lover talking about her hatred for her husband, her husband's family, and her support for the Catholic side of the conflict in the Thirty Years' War.
+Christian found several incriminating letters from Anna Sophia to her lover talking about her hatred for her husband, her husband's family, and her support for the Catholic side of the conflict in the Thirty Years' War.
+In one of the letters Anna Sophia had allegedly mentioned that she wished her husband would "break his neck",this was interpreted as plans for an assassination attempt on Friedrich Ulrich.
+Christian,sent these letters on to his mother Elizabeth.

-Anna Sophia, under pretense of a family visit, left Brunswick and returned to her family in Berlin.
-Well in safety in her native land, she wrote to Emperor Ferdinand II that her husband had deprived her of "his marital affections and heart", and Georg Wilhelm wrote to his brother-in-law that he should agree to the separation.
-Instead, Frederick Ulrich had his wife excluded from church prayers and confiscated her assets.
-However, Anna Sophia did not comply with a summons to Wolfenbüttel before a consistory, and also refused to consent to a divorce and Fredrick Ulric's remarriage.
-Fredrick died before the divorce was completed.
-Anna Sophia would later manage to gain control of her dower lands Schöningen, Hessen, Jerxheim, and Calvörde.
+When Anna Sophia was alerted that the letters had fallen into her mother-in-laws hand, upretense of a family visit, left Brunswick in the middle of july 1623 and returned to her family in Berlin.
+Well in safety in her native land, she wrote to her relative Emperor Ferdinand II that her husband had deprived her of "his marital affections and heart".

+The negotiaions dragged on until 1634 when Fredrick died from complications of a double leg fracture before the divorce was completed.
+Shortly before his death he asked the court preacher Tuckermann in Schöningen to convey a message to his estranged wife.